B21-CAP0363/Flood_prediction/README.md

 Android :
 From Android path, we taking users location data, connect to the database system, and giving Alert to user’s phone.
+For now there is no android code file because our android members are having problems.